On This Day in History: August 18

 - Steve Biko is arrested at a police roadblock under the Terrorism Act No. 83 of 1967 in King William's Town, South Africa.
 He later dies from injuries sustained during this arrest bringing attention to South Africa's apartheid policies.

-- In the Korean Demilitarized Zone at Panmunjom, the Axe murder incident results in the death of two US soldiers.
+- The Korean axe murder incident in Panmunjom results in the deaths of two US Army officers.

 - Vietnam War: Australia and New Zealand decide to withdraw their troops from Vietnam.